-FLA 1410 Japanese Language I
+FLA 1410 Japanese Language I 3 credits, GE 9

 This is an introductory course to provide students with a fundamental knowledge of Japanese grammar, form, structure and the sociolinguistic contexts in which the language is used.
 Also, considerable time will be spent studying Japanese cultural values, and how an understanding of human relationships in Japan can greatly enhance the individual student's mastery of Japanese language skills.